 By the way, did you know that the UCen uses compostable cups, plates, utensils, and many other items?
 Anything you get from Romaine’s, Root 217, or Starbucks in the UCen or anything you receive with food prepared at UCSB (as opposed to chip bags and bottled drinks) from Coral Tree, Courtyard Cafe, or the Arbor can be composted.
 Soon, ALL food vendors at UCSB will be using compostable items!

 Compost Drop-Off Bins

-Anyone at UCSB can use one of our compost drop-off bins for any food or compostable products!
-They are located at the Arbor, Coral Tree, Courtyard Cafe, the Ellison courtyard, behind the UCen and the Bren courtyard.
-Most are large units with yellow doors, but some look just like our other recycling bins on campus (except for the label of course!)
+Anyone at UCSB can use one of our compost drop-off bins for any food and compostable products!
+Most are large units with yellow doors, but some look just like our recycling bins on campus (except for the label of course!)
 This compost is added to our commercial compost pickup (see Dining Commons and UCen composting below).

 Family Housing Compost

 Both Storke and West Campus Family Housing complexes have their own on-site composting programs!
 Residents should drop off their kitchen food waste in the igloo-shaped bins located near the garden plots, and Department of Public Worms staff will mix it in with the actual composting piles at a controlled rate.
 To avoid pests, pathogens and odors, please do not put meat, dairy, or oils in the bins.
 Once a pile has finished composting, it will be turned over to the residents for use in their gardens!